Does Conventional Loan Require PMI?

 PMI protects the lender, not the borrower.
 If you default and the home sells for less than the outstanding loan balance, the insurer covers the lender’s coverage, typically ranging from 20% to 35% of the original loan amount, depending on risk factors.

-During underwriting, the mortgage lender
+During underwriting, the mortgage lender automatically

-You can learn more about coverage types in
+You can learn more about coverage types in our guide on

 different types of mortgage insurance.